JakeDuke/Todo-List/README.md

-In this version we modified our 'displayTodos' function
+In this version we added 'toggleCompeleted' and 'toggleAll' functions